Navigating the Legal Process in Marital Separations

 - To Merge or Not to Merge: How to Handle Your Property Settlement Agreement

 Contact an Oakland County Family Law Lawyer

 Whether for divorce or for legal separation, our attorneys are prepared to help clients resolve property division issues and other family law issues in mediation or through trial.
-Contact us at our offices in Farmington Hills for a free initial consultation with an experienced divorce lawyer.
+Call 888-757-1681 or contact us online for a free initial consultation with an experienced divorce lawyer.